 It is priced a feather lower than the Peloton bike.
 But it has all the features of Peloton and a few more to boot.

 The first thing that you’d notice is the 21.5″ HD touchscreen on this beast.
-If large screens with integrated cameras are your key motivator, then this is right up your alley.
+If you want an exercise bike with a screen, this bike not only comes with a large screen with integrated cameras.

 Else, you can get the EX5, which is the same bike without the screen, for at least $400 lesser.